Semialgebraic rank-one convex hulls: 2x2 triangular matrices and beyond: Open questions

 \section{Open questions}

 We collect in this final section more questions related to Conjecture \ref{conj:main} for rank-one convexity and to the methods we used to prove it in the triangular case at hand.

 Since the Carath\'eodory number of triangular convexity is infinite, we consider then a different way to construct the rank-one convex hull via a \emph{finite} procedure.
 The following question is inspired by the $5$-point configuration from Theorem \ref{thm:rch5pts}, as well as by \cite{AngGar024:2+1hull}.
 Consider the set obtained from $K$ by consecutively computing $T_4$ configurations and laminations.
-Explicitly,
+Recall that the \emph{$T_4$-convex hull} of $K$ is

-and we call the latter the \emph{$T_4$-convex hull} of $K$.
-For $K$ as in Theorem \ref{thm:rch5pts}, we have that $\convrc K = \conv_{T_4} K$. \begin{question} ~ \begin{enumerate} \item Let $K\subset \R^3$ be a finite set of $2\times 2$ triangular matrices.
+In the plane, by Corollary \ref{cor:convT4_plane}, we have that $\convrc K = \conv_{T_4} K$, and the same holds for $K$ as in Theorem \ref{thm:rch5pts}. \begin{question} ~ \begin{enumerate} \item Let $K\subset \R^3$ be a finite set of $2\times 2$ triangular matrices.
 Does $\convrc K = \conv_{T_4} K$ always hold? \item Is $\conv_{T_4} K$ a finite procedure?
 Namely, for a finite set $K$, is $\conv_{T_4} K = \cup_{i=0}^N K^{(i)}$ for some $N>0$, with $K{(i)}$ defined as above? \end{enumerate} \end{question} By \cite[Theorem 1]{Szekelyhidi05:rch2x2}, $\conv_{T_4} K$ is nontrivial if and only if $\convrc K$ is nontrivial, therefore the $T_4$ convex hull is a nontrivial inner approximation of the triangular hull.
-A positive answer to Question \ref{q:T4hull} would provide an algorithm for the computation of triangular hulls of finitely many points. \begin{remark} Question \ref{q:T4hull} holds true for diagonal $2\times 2$ matrices, but it cannot be generalized much further.
-Already for $2\times 2$ symmetric matrices, for which \cite[Theorem 1]{Szekelyhidi05:rch2x2} still holds, the $5$-points configuration in \cite{Pompe10:5gradProblem} provides a negative answer to Question \ref{q:T4hull}. \end{remark}
+A positive answer to Question \ref{q:T4hull} would provide an algorithm for the computation of triangular hulls of finitely many points. \begin{remark} Question \ref{q:T4hull} holds true for diagonal $2\times 2$ matrices (Corollary \ref{cor:convT4_plane}), but it cannot be generalized much further.
+For $2\times 2$ symmetric matrices, for which \cite[Theorem 1]{Szekelyhidi05:rch2x2} still holds, the $5$-points configuration in \cite{Pompe10:5gradProblem} provides a negative answer to Question \ref{q:T4hull}. \end{remark}

 A negative answer to the next question would provide a different proof to Theorem \ref{thm:semialg_triangular_hull} with the explicit construction of the upper/lower rank-one functions that cut out the triangular hull vertically.
 We state the question for the upper hull, but the same can be asked for the lower hull. \begin{question} Let $K\subset \R^3$ be a finite set of $2\times 2$ triangular matrices.
 Consider the associated planar grid, a two-dimensional cell $Q$ of the grid, and let $Q_1, Q_2, Q_3, Q_4$ be the points in $\convrc K$ with largest $z$ coordinate that project onto the vertices of $Q$.
 Let $q$ be the quadric that describes the (degenerate) $T_4$ configuration of $\{Q_1, Q_2, Q_3, Q_4\}$.
 Can it happen that in each of the four quadrants identified by $Q$, the quadric $q$ has strictly positive sign on at least one point of $K$ in the quadrant? \end{question} If the answer to Question \ref{q:sign_quadric} were negative, then one could construct the upper hull of the triangular hull in a similar way as for $f_u$ in the proof of Theorem \ref{thm:rch5pts}, by gluing appropriate quadrics.
 This property could also be used as stopping criterion for a tentative algorithm, provided Question \ref{q:T4hull} were true, or as a tool to prove Question \ref{q:T4hull}.